Alexander technique

-Alexander began developing his technique's principles in the 1890s in an attempt to address his own voice loss during public speaking.
+Alexander began developing his technique's principles in the 1890s to address his own voice loss during public speaking.
 He credited his method with allowing him to pursue his passion for performing Shakespearean recitations.

-Proponents and teachers of the Alexander Technique believe the technique can address a variety of health conditions, but there is a lack of research to support the claims.
-As of 2021, the UK National Health Service cites evidence which suggests that the Alexander Technique may be helpful for long-term back pain and for long-term neck pain, and that it could help people cope with Parkinson's disease.
+Proponents and teachers of the Alexander technique believe the technique can address a variety of health conditions, but there is a lack of research to support the claims.
+As of 2021, the UK National Health Service and the National Institute for Health and Care Excellence (NICE) cite evidence that the Alexander technique may be helpful for long-term back pain and for long-term neck pain, and that it could help people cope with Parkinson's disease.
 Both the American health-insurance company Aetna and the Australian Department of Health have conducted reviews and concluded that there is insufficient evidence for the technique's health claims to warrant insurance coverage.

 Method

-The Alexander Technique is most commonly taught in a series of private lessons which may last from 30 minutes to an hour.
+The Alexander technique is most commonly taught in a series of private lessons which may last from 30 minutes to an hour.
 The number of lessons varies widely, depending on the student's needs and level of interest.
 Students are often performers, such as actors, dancers, musicians, athletes and public speakers, people who work on computers, or those who are in frequent pain for other reasons.
 Instructors observe their students, and provide both verbal and gentle manual guidance to help students learn how to move with better poise and less strain.
 Sessions include chair work – often in front of a mirror – during which the instructor will guide the student while the student stands, sits and walks, learning to move efficiently while maintaining a comfortable relationship between the head, neck, and spine, and table work or physical manipulation.

-In the United Kingdom, there is no regulation for who can offer Alexander Technique services.
-Professional organisations do exist, however, typically offering 3 year courses to people becoming instructors.
+In the United Kingdom, there is no regulation for who can offer Alexander technique services.
+Professional organisations do exist, however, typically offering three-year courses to people becoming instructors.